Ashchurch–Barnt Green line: Working arrangements and absorption

 The Evesham branch (from Ashchurch) was part of the Midland Railway; the other two companies forming the through route, the Redditch Railway and the Evesham and Redditch Railway, were worked from their respective openings by the Midland company.
-The Redditch Railway was absorbed by the Midland Railway from 1 January 1865 (under powers in the Midland Railway (New Lines and Additional Powers) Act of 21 July 1863).
+The Redditch Railway was absorbed by the Midland Railway from 1 January 1865 under powers in the Midland Railway (New Lines and Additional Powers) Act 1863 (26 & 27 Vict. c. clxxxiii) of 21 July 1863.
 The Evesham and Redditch Railway was vested in the Midland Railway from 1 July 1882, and the company was finally dissolved on 25 June 1886.

 The Midland Railway had acquired a highly competitive access to Birmingham and to all parts of the country for the Vale of Evesham's fruit and vegetable products; at the same time the OW&WR east-to-west route (by now GWR) had become less strategically important.